mozilla/fxa/features/FxA-15-OAuth-Management/README.md

   * FxA Settings (content-server): will not be visible in this view.
   * Firefox Desktop and other browsers clients: will not be listed and their devices records would revoke their tokens.
 * Initial version will show the default "Desktop" icon for the connected app.
-* The list will be hidden behind the flag in the initial version.
+* The list will be hidden behind a URL feature flag.
+The feature can be accessed by adding `/settings?forceDeviceList=1&forceAppsList=1` url.

 ## Prior art